Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 Figure~\ref{SDSSdata} shows a comparison between the observed redshift space galaxy clustering and the predictions in $\Lambda$CDM for galaxy samples with $n_g=1\times 10^{-2}[h^{-1}{\rm Mpc}]^{-3}$.
 The SHAM predictions in $\Lambda$CDM agree very well with the observation especially for the Fingers-of-God on small scales.
 To demonstrate the robustness of SHAM in constraining MG models, we also present its predictions for the F6 model in Fig.~\ref{SDSSdata}.
 The predictions are based on set of high-resolution $f(R)$ and GR simulations presented in Ref.~\cite{Shi:2015aya}, using the ``effective halo'' technique developed in Refs.~\cite{He:2015oua,He:2015bua,He:2016uxb}.
 As we can observe from this figure, the $f(R)$ result deviates substantially from both the $\Lambda$CDM predictions and observational data for all three RSD multipoles.

-{To further understand the substantial differences between F6 and GR in Fig.~\ref{SDSSdata}, we have plotted in Fig.~\ref{frsham_real} the real space 2PCFs of the SHAM mock galaxies, for two sample number densities: $n_g=1\times10^{-2}[\Mpch]^{-3}$ (left) and $2\times10^{-2}[\Mpch]^{-3}$ (right).
+To further understand the substantial differences between F6 and GR in Fig.~\ref{SDSSdata}, we have plotted in Fig.~\ref{frsham_real} the real space 2PCFs of the SHAM mock galaxies, for two sample number densities: $n_g=1\times10^{-2}[\Mpch]^{-3}$ (left) and $2\times10^{-2}[\Mpch]^{-3}$ (right).
 In both cases there is a $20\sim40\%$ difference at $r\lesssim6\Mpch$, which partially explains the behavior of Fig.~\ref{SDSSdata} (note the difference in the galaxy velocities between the two models also contributes to the model difference in redshift space in Fig.~\ref{SDSSdata}).
 The clustering is actually weaker in F6, which is because on small scales the enhanced gravitational force makes structures grow faster, which means that lower initial density peaks, which would not have become massive enough to host halos for the chosen $n_g$ cutoff in GR, have indeed become galaxy bearing.
 These halos are intrinsically less clustered than the ones which form from higher initial density peaks.
 This is clearly a feature that can only be probed in the nonlinear regime due to the short-range nature of the fifth force in this model.
-In nDGP models, in contrast, we expect the effect to be weaker due to the Vainshtein screening of the fifth force even for small halos.}